LKremer/CAFE_fig/README.md

 `pip3 install 'ete3==3.0.0b35'`

-It's important that you use ETE3 version 3.0.0b35 since it appears that the latest ETE3 version causes problems that are bejond my control (see issue [#1](https://github.com/LKremer/CAFE_fig/issues/1)).
+It's important that you use ETE3 version 3.0.0b35 since it appears that the latest ETE3 version causes problems that are beyond my control (see issue [#1](https://github.com/LKremer/CAFE_fig/issues/1)).

 Usage